-My name is Deborah Meltvedt and I teach Foundations for Success, Medical Science 10 and Medical Science 12.
+My name is Deborah Meltvedt and I teach the 9th grade Foundations for Success class, Medical Science 10 (Public and Global Health) and Medical Science 12 (Behavioral and Mental Health).
 I have been a teacher at HPHS since it opened in 2005.
-In past years, I have been the Work Based Learning Coordinator in which I helped students connect with experiences in health care in the “real world.”
-I love teaching about all facets of health and medicine, especially behavioral and mental health.
-I also am advisor to the Creative Writing Club, HOSA (Health Occupations Students of America).
+I love helping students learn about health and medicine and how they can have a voice in their own health care and in the health care of the community.
+I am also an advisor to the Creative Writing Club and HOSA (Health Occupations Students of America).
 Creativity, social justice, and education are important values in my life.

 My name is Scott Bruggeman, and this is my third year at Arthur A Benjamin Health Professions High School.
 I was at Hiram Johnson High School for ten years before coming here, and I was at Rio Americano High School and Elk Grove Charter School before that.
 I am excited about History/ Social Science and hopefully you will be too after being in my classroom!